kornichon2000/www.pierremorsa.com/content/mac-automation/omnifocus-action-pack-for-keyboard-maestro.md

 I originally created these actions for my own use, but I decided to make them available for free here as they might be of interest to others.

+## Installation
+You need to install two components:

+* The OmniFocusLibrary AppleScript library
+* The additional Keyboard Maestro Actions

+### Install OmniFocusLibrary
+Download and uncompress the OmniFocusLibrary.scpt file.
+Copy it to ~/Library/Script Libraries/

+### Install Keyboard Maestro Actions
+Download and uncompress the Keyboard Maestro Actions.
+Copy them to ~/Library/Application Support/Keyboard Maestro/Keyboard Maestro Actions/ — alternatively, drag and drop the .zip archive on the Keyboard Maestro Icon in the Dock.
+Quit and relaunch Keyboard Maestro.

 ## Available actions
 Here is the list of actions, with minimal documentation.